Shen-Language/shen-sources/README.md

 [![Current Release](https://img.shields.io/badge/release-38.0-blue.svg)](https://github.com/Shen-Language/shen-sources/releases)

-# Official Shen Sources
+# Shen Sources

 <a href="http://www.shenlanguage.org">
   <img src="https://raw.githubusercontent.com/Shen-Language/shen-sources/master/assets/shen.png" align="right">
 </a>

-This is the official repository for the open-source development of [Mark Tarver's](http://www.marktarver.com/) Shen.
-Bug reports, suggested enhancements and pull requests are welcome here.
+This repository hosts a slightly modified version of the sources for the kernel of [Mark Tarver's](http://www.marktarver.com/) Shen programming language.

-Note that this repository does not contain a runnable implementation of Shen.
-Downloads for the [de-facto reference implementation](https://github.com/Shen-Language/shen-cl) are available on its [releases page](https://github.com/Shen-Language/shen-cl/releases).
-Other certified implementations are linked on [the Shen Open Source website](http://shen-language.github.io).
+Note that this repository does not contain a runnable implementation of Shen, just the language kernel code that can be used by porters to create a full implementation of the language.

-> **NOTE** The version of Shen/CL linked above is currently unmaintained, consider the version from the [main website](https://shenlanguage.org/download.html) or [Shen/Scheme](https://github.com/tizoc/shen-scheme) instead.
+> **NOTE** To obtain a runnable version, consider the reference implementation from the [main website](https://shenlanguage.org/download.html) or [Shen/Scheme](https://github.com/tizoc/shen-scheme).

 Documentation for the Shen Language is the [shendoc](http://shenlanguage.org/shendoc.htm) hosted on the [main website](http://www.shenlanguage.org).